Legenden om Ljusets rike: The Milieu

 Legenden om Ljusets rike is a follow-up to two previous set of novels written by Margit Sandemo: Directly to the Häxmästaren and indirectly to The Legend of the Ice People, and it is the conclusion-volume of the set of novels-trilogy that consist of these novels.
 Some of the characters of the Legenden om Ljusets rike are the same as in the novels Häxmästaren and Sagan om Isfolket; some of them are completely new.
 Mainly, new characters are children of the principal characters of the two above-mentioned novels.

-Legenden om Ljusets rike describes about the life in the happy and fabulous Realm of Light, which is located next to center of the Earth.
-You've gone to the Realm of Light through hidden Gates, and there are lots of Gates on the Earth.
-Everyone who once have gone there, can't return on the Earth.
-There aren't disorders, wars, environmental problems, criminality, inequality, old age and death in the Realm of Light.
-There the time goes by 12 times slower than on the Earth.
+Legenden om Ljusets rike describes life in the fictional Realm of Light, where there are no disorders, wars, environmental problems, criminality, inequality, old age or death.
+The Realm of Light is located next to the center of the Earth and is accessed through numerous hidden Gates on Earth.
+Once someone travels to the Realm of Light, they cannot return to Earth.
+In the Realm of Light, time passes 12 times slower than on Earth.

-People in the Realm of Light live very long lifetime, but their ageing come to a stop at the age of 30-35.
+People in the Realm of Light live very long lifetime, but their ageing comes to a stop at the age of 30-35.
 They, who have been older when entering the Realm of Light, get younger slowly to that age.
-The area of Realm of Light is 100 000 square kilometers, it is in other words approximately the size of Iceland.
+The area of Realm of Light is 100 000 square kilometers, approximately the size of Iceland.
 So that Realm of Light wouldn't change for too much dense populated, there is imposed restrictions on number of children.
 Because of that each family can have just one child.

-The author has populated this fantasy world with people, the Spirits of the warlock Móri, ancestors of the Icepeople, the deads who didn't who never got happiness in their lives, fairies, Earth-beings who are hostile to other creatures, Strangers, several members of the Lemurian race as well as 4 Madrags; the technologically advanced inhabitants of Mu.
+The author has populated this fantasy world with people, the Spirits of the warlock Móri, ancestors of the Icepeople, the deads who were discontent with their lives, fairies, Earth-beings who are hostile to other creatures, Strangers, several members of the Lemurian race as well as 4 Madrags; the technologically advanced inhabitants of Mu.
 There are no winds, changes of states of weather or the blue sky in the Realm of Light, because the sun can't shine there.
 The technology of the Realm of Light is very progressive for the sake of high education of the Strangers.
-The impractical and polluting cars have there been replaced with flying motor vehicles (air gondolas).
+The cars there been replaced with flying motor vehicles (air gondolas).

 The sun doesn't shine in the Realm of Light, but there are many goldish balls, the Holy Suns on top of high towers called minarets that shining light coloured amber.
 The largest Holy Sun, "The Big Sun" is situated in the capital of the land.
 The opposite of Realm of Light is the Realm of Darkness.
 Realm of Light has been isolated from Realm of Darkness with the transparent, immaterial, kind of glass Wall.